 Introduction to Smart Contracts and their States

-Before addressing the technical implementation of RGB states and the related data structure, it is important to remember that the ordered sequence of seal definition and subsequent seal closure is intended to provide the ability to properly implement the various Contract Operations in the client-side validated domain.
+Before addressing the technical implementation of RGB states and the related data structure, it is important to remember that the ordered sequence of single-use seals is intended to provide the ability to properly implement the various Contract Operations in the client-side validated domain.

 After a brief introduction to smart contracts and state concepts, we will devote our attention to the mechanism behind Contract Operations from the the Client-side perspective and the related bridging points which tether these operations to the Bitcoin Blockchain commitments discussed in the commitment layer section.

-Since RGB allows for the implementation of smart contracts in Bitcoin, it is a good time to give a definition of what a smart contract actually is.
+Since RGB allows for the implementation of smart contracts in Bitcoin, it is a good time to define what a smart contract actually is.

 A smart contract is an agreement which is automatically and computationally enforced between the parties.